 SH 45SW Toll

-CP&Y performed PS&E design services on this high-profile project that involved four bridge widenings, two new overpasses, a 1247-foot-long stream crossing at Bear Creek, a 100-foot bridge over a karst feature, and four direct connectors at the intersection of SH 45 and Loop 1.
+Our team performed PS&E design services on this high-profile project that involved four bridge widenings, two new overpasses, a 1247-foot-long stream crossing at Bear Creek, a 100-foot bridge over a karst feature, and four direct connectors at the intersection of SH 45 and Loop 1.

 The project evolved from efforts beginning in the early 1980s to create a controlled-access highway facility (called the Austin Outer Parkway) circling the City of Austin.
 State Highway 45SW Toll is located within what was previously known as Segment 3.
 Even though the Austin Outer Parkway is no longer being pursued, the 45SW project remained a priority for the community to improve system connectivity, local mobility, and travel times while providing an efficient alternative route to congested local roadways in northern Hays and southern Travis Counties, which are areas with limited controls in place to protect water quality and sensitive features.